Cohabitation (government): Origins

 Cohabitation was a product of the French Fifth Republic, albeit an unintended one.
-This constitution brought together a president with considerable executive powers and a prime minister, responsible before Parliament.
+This constitution brought together a president with considerable executive powers and a prime minister, an executive responsible before Parliament.
 The president's task was primarily to end deadlock and act decisively to avoid the stagnation prevalent under the French Fourth Republic; the prime minister, similarly, was to "direct the work of government", providing a strong leadership to the legislative branch and to help overcome partisan squabbles.

 Since 1962, French presidents have been elected by popular vote, replacing the electoral college, which was only used once.
 This change was intended to give Fifth Republic presidents more power than they might have had under the original constitution.
 While still seen as the symbol and embodiment of the nation, the president also was given a popular mandate.
 Of course, the majority party of the National Assembly retained power as well, but since the popularly elected president appointed the prime minister, the former was seen as having the upper hand in any conflict between executive and legislature.
 Furthermore, the imbalance is further illustrated by the fact that the president can dissolve the Assembly at any time (but not more than once in a year), whereas the legislature has no powers of removal against the president.

-The sole caveat to this position of presidential pre-eminence was the fact that the president's selection to the premiership required approval by the National Assembly, the lower house of parliament: because the assembly can dismiss the government by a vote of no confidence, it follows that the prime minister must command a majority in the assembly.
+The sole caveat to this position of presidential pre-eminence was that the president's selection to the premiership required approval by the National Assembly, the lower house of parliament: because the assembly can dismiss the government by a vote of no confidence, it follows that the prime minister must command a majority in the assembly.
 This was not a problem whilst the legislative majority was aligned with the president, and indeed, de Gaulle, who was responsible for inspiring much of the Constitution, envisioned that the president would resign if the people disavowed him in an assembly election, and would then elect a new president (there is no vice-president in France) and a new election takes places less than two months after a resignation, a new president being elected for a new, full term; that happened in 1969, when de Gaulle resigned because the people voted against a referendum proposed by him.

 The first "near miss" with cohabitation occurred with the election of Socialist President François Mitterrand in 1981.
 A right-wing coalition headed by the Gaullist Rally for the Republic controlled the assembly at the time.
 Almost immediately, Mitterrand exercised his authority to call assembly elections, and the electorate returned an assembly with an absolute majority of Socialists, ending the presumed crisis.

 However, when assembly elections were held as required in 1986, five years later, the Socialists lost their majority to the right.
 Mitterrand decided to remain president, beginning the first cohabitation.